-- Included in the above are assets of \$30,311 million in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in the Level 2 regulatory group. - Included in the above are impaired facilities of \$278 million in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in the Level 2 regulatory group. - Included in the above are past due >90 days facilities of \$90 million in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in the Level 2 regulatory group.
+(3) Included in the above are past due >90 days facilities of \$98 million in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in the Level 2 regulatory group.

+[2] Included in the above are impaired facilities of \$278 million in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in the Level 2 regulatory group.

+(3) Included in the above are past due >90 days facilities of \$90 million in securitisation entities where Macquarie continues to hold capital behind the underlying pool of securitised assets in the Level 2 regulatory group.